ut-issl/s2e-documents/Specifications/Dynamics/Spec_AttitudeDynamics.md

          \tag{5}
        ```

    4. note

-      The one that solves the upper differential equation is implemented in Library, and it is said that it is used in random walk etc. I feel that it should be integrated there.
-(2016/5/25)
+      The one that solves the upper differential equation is implemented in Library.

 3. `DynamicsKinematics` function

    1. overview

-      Equation of attitude motion is described in this function.
+      The equation of attitude motion is described in this function.

    2. inputs and outputs
       - input